asmita1qq/asmita1qq/README.md

 ---

-## Why these four
+## Why these five

-Real technical writing work isn't just "write clearly" — it's documenting systems for developers, documenting data for analysts, building the processes that keep a documentation team consistent, and adapting the same underlying knowledge for a completely different audience.
-These four projects are built to show that range with real, working artifacts rather than a single writing sample.
+Real technical writing work isn't just "write clearly" — it's documenting systems for developers, documenting data for analysts, building the processes that keep a documentation team consistent, adapting the same underlying knowledge for a completely different audience, and engineering high-availability runbooks that protect production infrastructure during critical incidents.
+These five projects are built to show that range with real, working artifacts rather than a single writing sample.

-*Note: DataHub and RetailFlow are fictional products created for this portfolio, modeled on real enterprise SaaS and retail-technology domains.
-They are not affiliated with any real company or product of the same name.*
+Note: DataHub, RetailFlow, and the InfraOps Command Suite are fictional products created for this portfolio, modeled on real enterprise SaaS, retail-technology, and cloud infrastructure domains.
+They are not affiliated with any real company or product of the same name.